Tuminha/Predicting-Disaster-Tweets/README.md

 ---

-## 📊 Key Findings from Exploration
+## 📊 Key Findings from Exploration & Preprocessing

-Based on the comprehensive EDA completed in `00_exploration.ipynb`:
+Based on the comprehensive EDA and preprocessing completed in `00_exploration.ipynb` and `01_preprocessing.ipynb`:

 ### Dataset Characteristics
 - **Size**: 7,613 training tweets